On Maximal Subgroups of Thompson's Group $F$

 Below, when we say that a function $f$ has a pair of branches $u_i\rightarrow v_i$, the meaning is that some tree-diagram representing $f$ has this pair of branches.
 In other words, this is equivalent to saying that $f$ maps $[u_i]$ linearly onto $[v_i]$.
 The following remark will be useful.

 \begin{Remark} Let $f$ be a function in $F$ and assume that $u\to v$ is a pair of branches of $f$.
-Then, there exists a common (possibly empty) suffix $w$ of both $u$ and $v$ and finite binary words $p$ and $q$ such that $u\equiv pw$, $v\equiv qw$ and such that $p\to q$ is a pair of branches of the reduced tree-diagram of $f$. \end{Remark}
+Then, there exists a common (possibly empty) suffix $w$ of both $u$ and $v$ and finite binary words $p$ and $q$ such that $u\equiv pw$\footnote{Throughout this paper, for words $u$ and $v$, $u\equiv v$ denotes letter-by-letter equality.}, $v\equiv qw$ and such that $p\to q$ is a pair of branches of the reduced tree-diagram of $f$. \end{Remark}

 \begin{Remark}[See \cite{CFP}] The tree-diagram where both trees are just singletons plays the role of identity in $F$.
 Given a tree-diagram $(T_+^1,T_-^1)$, the inverse tree-diagram is $(T_-^1,T_+^1)$.
 If $(T_+^2,T_-^2)$ is another tree-diagram then the product of $(T_+^1,T_-^1)$ and $(T_+^2,T_-^2)$ is defined as follows.
 There is a minimal finite binary tree $S$ such that $T_-^1$ and $T_+^2$ are rooted subtrees of $S$ (in terms of subdivisions of $[0,1]$, the subdivision corresponding to $S$ is the intersection of the subdivisions corresponding to $T_-^1$ and $T_+^2$).
 Clearly, $(T_+^1,T_-^1)$ is equivalent to a tree-diagram $(T_+,S)$ for some finite binary tree $T_+$.
 Similarly, $(T_+^2,T_-^2)$ is equivalent to a tree-diagram $(S,T_-)$.
 The \emph{product} $(T_+^1,T_-^1)\cdot(T_+^2,T_-^2)$ is (the reduced tree-diagram equivalent to) $(T_+,T_-)$. \end{Remark}